-- During presentations, students are often evaluated on eye contact, pace, body language, and effective use of non-verbal communication such as facial expressions, posture, and gestures.
+- During presentations, students can be evaluated on eye contact, verbal pace, body language, and effective use of non-verbal communication such as facial expressions, posture, and gestures.

-- Case studies, reports, or worksheets can be evaluated for accuracy, correct use of terminology, completeness, legibility and following a specific writing style or standard procedure.
+- In the production of written material such as with case studies, reports, or worksheets, students can be evaluated for accuracy, correct use of terminology, completeness, legibility and following a specific writing style or standard procedure.

-- Common grading criteria in a report or include correct use of APA/MLA format, follows standardized writing processes, and is free of errors.
+- In the production of written material, students can be evaluated using common grading criteria in a report or in the inclusion of the correct use of APA/MLA format, following standardized writing processes, and is free of errors.